-If your leave is due to expire and you have lost your job, you might be able to apply for further leave in another category due to the relaxation of rules on switching, or for a temporary extension or leave outside the Immigration Rules.
+If your leave is due to expire and you have lost your job, you might be able to apply for further leave in another category due to the relaxation of rules on switching, or for exceptional assurance, or leave outside the Immigration Rules.

 If you are due to apply for leave to remain in a family category affected by the Financial Requirement, you normally need to show you have an annual income of at least £18,600 to remain in the 5-year route to settlement.